MiRitter87/trading-cockpit-backend/README.md

 - Lists
 - Scans

-Besides master data management, the application provides additional functions which are described below.
+Besides master data management, the application retrieves quotation data using third-party data providers.
+It generates charts, crawls the database of instruments and quotations providing specific result sets and is able to interpret price and volume behavior of instruments.
+The features are described in more detail in the following sections.

 ### Price Alerts
 A price alert notifies the user if the price of an instrument reaches a certain threshold.